 Calendar of Events

 To register, please click on the Register link at the bottom of the event description.
 Alternatively print off the Continuing Professional Education Course Registration Form (PDF 319KB) below.
-Fill it out and fax/post it to RIDBC Renwick Centre.
+Fill it out and email it to RIDBC Renwick Centre.

 This course is intended to provide participants with the competencies required to assist in supporting learners with vision loss in the learning environment.

 Children who are deaf or hard-of-hearing (DHH) reportedly have higher rates of mental health and behavioural problems compared to their hearing peers.
 The Longitudinal Outcomes of Children with Hearing Impairment (LOCHI) study previously found that, on average, 3-year-old children had parent-reported social skills scores within the normal range.
 Here we report on the global psychosocial functioning of the LOCHI study children at 5-years, and examine the intrinsic and extrinsic risk and

 The Accidental Counsellor Training is a practical mental health training that teaches basic counselling skills and concepts to people who are not trained counsellors but often find themselves in a “counselling role by accident”.
 This one day program is based on a 'train the trainer' model and after attending, participants will have developed the skills to work with staff in their own site to build skills in this area. .

 Working with families and children with hearing loss is a highly specialised area.
 Therefore, professionals who are new to the field, as well as those who wish to expand their abilities, require substantial mentoring and coaching to increase their knowledge, skills and proficiency.
 Proudly Sponsored by Cochlear.
 This event has been endorsed for 1 CE point by the AG Bell Academy of Listening and Spoken Language.